-*Names and countries are withheld to protect Christian believers.
+*Names and countries are withheld or altered to protect Christian believers.

 A lady from the Middle East, Dorcas, spoke at ANM recently.
 This was her first trip to the US.
 She had dreamed and prayed about coming for the last two years.

 She radiated joy, peace, and love as she spoke in her quiet, gentle way.
 Dorcas came from a very wealthy family.
 She was saved at 16.
 She got her Masters in Theology and then realized the need for counseling as she worked with converts.
 She studied for her Masters in Counseling followed by 2 years’ training in Christian counseling.
 She shared how she uses both to minister to people in her country.
 Counseling is needed in her country because the physical and emotional wounds from persecution of Christians are overwhelming.
 She encourages the people she counsels to see themselves as survivors, not as victims.
 Her theology degree helps her to train and mentor young Christians.